Early access is open — spots are limited. Check availability →

 AI agents still struggle with memory in 2026.
 The real bottleneck isn’t storage or model size—it’s how knowledge is structured, retrieved, and used.

 Every conversation with an LLM starts from zero.
-No memory of last week's session.
-No recollection of your preferences.
-No idea what you built together yesterday.
-This is the fundamental memory problem in AI — and in 2026, it's still one of the hardest engineering challenges in the field.
+No memory of last week’s session, no recollection of your preferences, no idea what you built together yesterday — which is, I realize now, a stranger constraint than we typically acknowledge, because we wouldn’t accept this from any human colleague or any other piece of software we rely on daily.
+This is the fundamental memory problem in AI, and in 2026, it remains one of the hardest engineering challenges in the field.

 Building agents that actually remember is not a solved problem.
-It's an active frontier, with competing architectures, ongoing tradeoffs, and no clear winner yet.
-Here's an honest look at where things stand.
+It’s an active frontier, with competing architectures, real tradeoffs, and no clear winner yet.
+Here’s an honest look at where things stand.

 The Four Types of AI Memory

 Cognitive science gives us a useful framework.
-Humans don't have one monolithic memory — we have distinct systems that serve different purposes.
-AI memory researchers have borrowed this framing, and it maps surprisingly well.
+Humans don’t have one monolithic memory — we have distinct systems that serve different purposes, and AI memory researchers have borrowed this framing in ways that map surprisingly well to the engineering constraints.

-In-context memory is everything the model can see in its current context window.
-It's fast, it has perfect recall within the window, and it requires no special infrastructure.
-The limits are obvious: context windows are finite (even large ones), expensive to fill and process, and vanish the moment the session ends.
-Holding a long conversation history in-context is the brute-force approach — it works until it doesn't.
+In-context memory is everything the model can see in its current context window — fast, with perfect recall within the window, requiring no special infrastructure.
+The limits are obvious: context windows are finite even at 200k tokens, expensive to fill and process, and they vanish the moment the session ends.
+Holding a long conversation history in-context is the brute-force approach.
+It works until it doesn’t.

-Episodic memory stores records of past interactions.
-Think of it as a diary the agent can query: "What did the user ask last week?" or "What did we decide in our last planning session?"
+Episodic memory stores records of past interactions — think of it as a diary the agent can query: “What did the user ask last Tuesday?” or “What did we decide in our last planning session?”
 This is typically implemented via databases of conversation summaries, compressed and stored for later retrieval.
-It works well for personal assistants and long-running workflows.
-The challenge is that summaries lose detail, and knowing what to summarize requires judgment the model may not consistently apply.
+It works well for personal assistants and long-running workflows, but summaries lose detail, and knowing what to summarize requires judgment the model doesn’t consistently apply.

-Semantic memory stores facts and concepts — things that are true independent of any particular conversation.
-"The capital of France is Paris."
-"The user prefers TypeScript over JavaScript."
-"The company's target market is mid-market SaaS."
-This type of memory is usually implemented using embeddings stored in vector databases, or via knowledge graphs that capture relationships between entities.
-Retrieval can be done by similarity (nearest neighbor) or by traversal (following graph edges).
+Semantic memory stores facts and concepts independent of any particular conversation — “The user prefers TypeScript over JavaScript,” “The company’s target market is mid-market SaaS” — usually implemented using embeddings in vector databases like Pinecone or Weaviate, or via knowledge graphs that capture entity relationships.
+Retrieval is done by similarity search or graph traversal, each with different failure modes.

 What Teams Are Actually Using

-The ecosystem has matured significantly over the past 18 months.
-A few tools now dominate real-world deployments:
+The ecosystem has matured significantly over the past eighteen months, and a few tools now dominate real-world deployments.

 What’s Still Broken

 The honest assessment: memory retrieval is still fundamentally similarity-based.
-You find things that sound related to your query, not necessarily things that are related in any meaningful sense.
-Cosine similarity over embeddings is a powerful tool — but it's a blunt one.
+You find things that sound related to your query, not necessarily things that are related in any meaningful structural sense.
+Cosine similarity over embeddings is a powerful tool — but it’s a blunt one, and it punishes you precisely when precision matters most.

 The deeper problem is a lack of structure.
-Most AI memory systems store information as flat text chunks, then retrieve them by semantic proximity.
+Most AI memory systems store information as flat text chunks, then retrieve by semantic proximity.
 This works reasonably well for factual recall.
-It breaks down when you need to reason over relationships, follow causal chains, or navigate hierarchies of concepts.
+It breaks down the moment you need to reason over relationships, follow causal chains, or navigate hierarchies of concepts — which is to say, it breaks down for most of the things that actually matter in complex workflows.

 Knowledge graphs help, but building and maintaining them at scale is hard.
-Most teams don't have the infrastructure or the labeled data to make them work well out of the box.
+Zep, which offers a graph-based memory layer for conversational agents, shows what this looks like in practice — and also illustrates why most teams don’t get there: it requires labeled data, ongoing maintenance, and infrastructure most teams aren’t resourced to build.
 So they fall back to vector search and accept the retrieval noise.

 The Structure Argument